Bubazi Health Center Water Project – Rwanda

 Week One – Week Three – 12 days: Site Preparation

-Week One – Week Three – 14 days: Supply, installation and lying of pipes and fitting from the tank to terminals fountain
+Week One – Week Three – 14 days: Supply, installation and laying of pipes and fittings from the tank to terminals fountain

 Week One – Week Five – 30 days: Trench Excavation on the total length of GAKOMA Source system